 The Canadian Health Leadership Network Secretariat ensures that the strategic directions set by the Network Partners are being observed in between semi-annual meetings of the partners.
-The Secretariat is comprised of two co-chairs (one each from a national and a provincial/regional partner), up to three liaison members appointed by the Network Partners’ Roundtable, east and west champions (as required), CHLNet senior policy advisor, representative from Emerging Health Leaders, two founding co-chairs, founding executive director and the CEO of the host organization (currently the Canadian College of Health Leaders).
+The Secretariat is comprised of two co-chairs (one each from a national and a provincial/regional partner), up to three liaison members appointed by the Network Partners’ Roundtable, chairs of CHLNet’s working groups, CHLNet senior policy advisor, representative from Emerging Health Leaders, two founding co-chairs, founding executive director and the CEO of the host organization (currently the Canadian College of Health Leaders).
 The Executive Director of CHLNet sits ex-officio on the secretariat.
 To view our organizational chart, click here.

 Gillian Kernaghan and Graham Sher (CHLNet Co-Chairs)

 Emily Gruenwoldt, Frank Krupka and Maria Judd (CHLNet Network Partner Liaisons)